natrajwadhai13/devops-playbook/index.md

 * **25–60% → Yellow (Intermediate)**
 * **0–25% → Red (Learning)**

-Here’s your **color-coded DevOps Skills Table** in Markdown (can also be pasted in Excel or Word and colors will show if formatted there):

 | **Category**                           | **Subject**                                                   | **Status %** | **Skill Level** |
 | -------------------------------------- | ------------------------------------------------------------- | ------------ | ---------------------------- |